amontalenti/streams/index.rst

 =============== ==================================================================
 Concept         Description
 =============== ==================================================================
-Topic           A group of related messages (a stream) Producer        Publishes messages to stream
+Cluster         An arrangement of Brokers & Zookeeper nodes Broker          An individual node in the Cluster Topic           A group of related messages (a stream) Partition       Part of a topic, used for replication Producer        Publishes messages to stream
-Consumer Group  Group of related processes reading a topic Broker          An individual node in the Cluster Cluster         An arrangement of Brokers & Zookeeper nodes Offset          Point in a topic that the consumer has read to
+Consumer Group  Group of related processes reading a topic Offset          Point in a topic that the consumer has read to
 =============== ==================================================================

 .. note::
+    * Consumer groups balance partitions to read among themselves
     * Offsets make it like non-ephemeral pub-sub

 What's the catch?